NGX123/tos/notes/coding_style.md

 * Use spaces after `if`, `for`, `while`, `switch`, `case`, `do`
 * Do not use spaces after `sizeof`
+* DO not use space after the opening ( and before the closing )
 * Use one space on each side of `=  +  -  <  >  *  /  %  |  &  ^  <=  >=  ==  !=  ?  :`
 * Do not use space after unary `&  *  +  -  ~  !  sizeof  typeof  alignof  __attribute__  defined`, `++  --` or `. ->`